drv0228/MyMemory-Game-App/README.md

 ###### Installation Instruccions

-To see or install cocktailLandiaApp in your local machine , follow these steps:
+To see or install MyMemory Game App in your local machine , follow these steps:
 1. You need to git clone the repositories MyMemoryGame
 2. Navigate to the project directory.
 3. Do not forget to make npm i before run them.